Samagra-Development/quml2xform/README.md

 ```

 ## Running the app
 Create `.env` file (can be copied from `.env.example`) and configure all the variables as per need & development environment.

+### Using docker
+Simply hit `docker-compose up -d`, or use manual installation as per below steps:

 ```bash
 # development